hfp/libxs/documentation/libxs_predict.md

 Load delimited text and push entries.
 Setting delims to NULL auto-detects the separator.
 Lines starting with '#' are skipped as comments.

-Each column identifier is matched case-insensitively against the header line; if no match, it is parsed as a numeric index (0-based).
+The inputs and outputs arrays may be NULL: when NULL, columns are assigned sequentially (inputs = columns 0..ninputs-1, outputs = columns ninputs..ninputs+noutputs-1).
+When non-NULL, each column identifier is matched case-insensitively against the header line; if no match, it is parsed as a numeric index (0-based).
 Column names not found in the header are assigned to trailing unlabeled data columns in order.

-Rows with non-numeric values at selected columns are skipped.
+Rows with non-numeric values at selected columns are skipped (handles header lines automatically).
 Returns the number of entries pushed, or -1 on I/O error.

 ## Structures